The one thing that no one wants to ever hear is that they have damaged hair.

-If when you pull it and it overstretches and does not go back into a curl then you need protein.
+If when you pull a strand and it overstretches and does not go back into a curl then you need protein.
 This is a treatment that you can try.

 Sometimes you can repair damaged hair depending on the severity of the damage.

-The usual treatments can be either moisture or protein treatment.
+The usual treatments are either deep conditioning or a protein treatment.

-In more severe cases a trim or a cut it necessary.
+In more severe cases a trim or a cut is necessary.
 Without a trim, the damage will remain.

 Dead hair can’t grow so there really is no point in clinging on to it.

 If you like to regularly colour your hair this could be the source of your problem.